WitnessAngel/witness-angel-cryptolib/docs/signature.rst

 RSA
 ---

-.. autofunction:: wacryptolib.signature.sign_rsa
+.. autofunction:: wacryptolib.signature.sign_with_rsa

 DSA
 ---

-.. autofunction:: wacryptolib.signature.sign_dsa
+.. autofunction:: wacryptolib.signature.sign_with_dsa_or_ecc

 Verify a signature